-The experts over at United States Navy are busy in the development of a cyber-protection system, codenamed RHIMES (the Resilient Hull, Mechanical, and Electrical Security), to enhance cyber security and to protect the Naval’s shipboard electrical and mechanical control systems from the cyber attacks, according to the Office of Naval Research.
+The experts over at United States Navy are busy in the development of a cyber-protection system, codenamed RHIMES (the Resilient Hull, Mechanical, and Electrical Security), to enhance cybersecurity and to protect the Naval’s shipboard electrical and mechanical control systems from the cyber attacks, according to the Office of Naval Research.

-When the term cybersecurity appears on the Internet, most of the readers will conclude that the system is being developed to protect the data centre or the Intranet system of the Navy.
+When the term cybersecurity appears on the Internet, most of the readers will conclude that the system is being developed to protect the data center or the Intranet system of the Navy.
 However, in this case, the cyber-protection systems are being upgraded in order to prevent hackers from disabling and controlling the physical machine.

 Chief of Naval Research RADM Mathias Winter, while discussing the new anti-hacking system, said: